 Internal Audit must be appropriately staffed in terms of numbers, grades, qualification levels and experience, having regard to its objectives and to the standards.
-Internal Auditors need to be properly trained to fulfil their responsibilities and should maintain their professional competence through Sandwell Metropolitan Borough Council's Personal Performance and Development Programme.
+Internal Auditors need to be properly trained to fulfil their responsibilities and should maintain their professional competence through Sandwell Metropolitan Borough Council's Appraisal Programme.

 The Treasurer is responsible for the appointment of the Audit Services Manager, who must be suitably qualified and experienced.
-The Audit Services Manager, must be suitably qualified and experienced.
 The Audit Services Manager is responsible for appointing all of the other staff of the Internal Audit Section and will ensure that appointments are made in order to achieve the appropriate mix of qualifications, experience and audit skills.

 The Audit Services Manager is responsible for ensuring that the resources of the Internal Audit Section are sufficient to meet its responsibilities and achieve its objectives.
-If a situation arose whereby it was concluded that resources were insufficient, this must be formally reported to the Treasurer, and, if the position is not resolved, to the Audit Committee.
+If a situation arose whereby it was concluded that resources were insufficient, this must be formally reported to the Treasurer, and, if the position is not resolved, to the Audit and Performance Management Committee.
 Internal Audit work will be proportionate to the importance of the relevant issue.